 POTOMAC INTERNATIONAL PARTNERS ADDS THREE: The lobbying and communications firm Potomac International Partners is adding three new advisers: Chris Courson, Susan Ralston and Sam Amsterdam.
 All three will continue to work with their own firms as well.
 Ralston worked under Karl Rove in former President George W. Bush’s administration and has her own firm, SBR Enterprises.
 Amsterdam’s firm is the Amsterdam Group.
 Potomac International Partners was started recently by Mark Cowan, a former senior partner at Patton Boggs, and several other lobbyists and consultants.

 Good afternoon, and welcome to PI.
 It’s Friday, and we know many PI readers are catching flights up to Maine for the weekend or fighting traffic to the Eastern Shore.
-Please send us your tips and lobbying gossip before you head off the grid: email@example.com and firstname.lastname@example.org.
+Please send us your tips and lobbying gossip before you head off the grid: firstname.lastname@example.org email@example.com.

 K STREET STAFFS UP FOR DEMOCRATIC TAKEOVER: “Corporate America couldn’t hire Republican lobbyists fast enough after President Donald Trump’s election gave the GOP unified control of Washington.
 Now there are signs that Democrats are back in demand,” POLITICO’s Theodoric Meyer reports.
 “Companies and trade groups are trying to hire congressional staffers with ties to influential House Democrats four months ahead of the midterm elections, in which Democrats are expected to pick up seats and potentially retake control of the House.
 Lobbyists are helping their clients meet with the Democrats who would become committee chairs if the party does win back the chamber.
 And trade groups are talking to members about what to expect from a Democratic takeover.”